Flavr Savr

 Flavr Savr (also known as CGN-89564-2; pronounced "flavor saver"), a genetically modified tomato, was the first commercially grown genetically engineered food to be granted a license for human consumption.
 It was developed by the Californian company Calgene in the 1980s.
-The tomato has an improved shelf-life, increased fungal resistance and a slightly increased viscosity compared to its non-modified counterpart.
+The tomato has an improved shelf-life, increased fungal resistance, and a slightly increased viscosity compared to its unmodified counterpart.
 It was meant to be harvested ripe for increased flavor for long-distance shipping.
-The Flavr Savr contains two genes added by Calgene; a reversed antisense polygalacturonase gene which inhibits the production of the aforementioned rotting enzyme and a gene responsible for the creation of APH(3')II, which confers resistance to certain aminoglycoside antibiotics including kanamycin and neomycin.
+The Flavr Savr contains two genes added by Calgene; a reversed antisense polygalacturonase gene, which inhibits the production of a rotting enzyme, and a gene responsible for the creation of APH(3')II, which confers resistance to certain aminoglycoside antibiotics, including kanamycin and neomycin.

 On May 18, 1994, the FDA completed its evaluation of the Flavr Savr tomato and the use of APH(3')II, concluding that the tomato "is as safe as tomatoes bred by conventional means" and "that the use of aminoglycoside 3'-phosphotransferase II is safe for use as a processing aid in the development of new varieties of tomato, rapeseed oil, and cotton intended for food use."
-It was first sold in 1994, and was only available for a few years before production ceased in 1997.
+It was first sold in 1994, and was only available before production ceased in 1997.
 Calgene made history, but mounting costs prevented the company from becoming profitable, and it was eventually acquired by Monsanto Company.

 Characteristics

+Genetic modification

 Tomatoes have a short shelf-life in which they remain firm and ripe.
 This lifetime may be shorter than the time needed for them to reach market when shipped from winter growing areas to markets in the north, and the softening process can also lead to more of the fruit being damaged during transit.
 If picked while ripe, tomatoes can spoil before reaching far-away consumers due to their short lifetime.
-To address this, tomatoes intended for shipping are often picked while they are unripe, or "green", and then prompted to ripen just before delivery through the use of ethylene gas which acts as a plant hormone.
+To address this, tomatoes intended for shipping are often picked while they are unripe, or "green", and then prompted to ripen just before delivery through the use of ethylene gas, which acts as a plant hormone.
 The downside to this approach is that the tomato does not complete its natural growing process, and the final flavor suffers as a result.